 - District of Tumbler Ridge

-The topography of the area varies from Rocky Mountains in the west to the Interior Plains in the eastern sections.
-Most of the land is drained by the Peace River or its tributaries.
-The northern portion of the PRRD is drained by tributaries of the Fort Nelson River.
+The land varies from Rocky Mountains in the west to the Interior Plains in the eastern sections.
+The Peace River drains much of the region.
+The North portion of the PRRD is drained by the Fort Nelson River.

 - fire protection